My Blog List

 We leave to explore the town on foot.
 The Airbnb host recommended that we go to Time Out Mercado da Ribeira.
 It is the most famous food market in Lisbon and because it is Sunday, it is packed.

-I separate from the group to check the different venues, read menus and experience the commotion.
-Hundreds of people are sitting on tall chairs around cafeteria-style long wooden tables, beer and wine glasses and plates of mostly fried foods in front of them.
+I separate from the group to check the different venues, read menus, and experience the commotion.
+Hundreds of people sit on tall chairs around cafeteria-style long wooden tables, with beer and wine glasses, and plates of mostly fried foods in front of them.
 I am not particularly hungry, but I order tuna and beets on a bed of greens at one of the more crowded places.
 I assume it must be one of the better eateries, probably because it is owned by a celebrity chef that the local people know.
 The guy behind the counter warns me that the fish is not fully cooked, only seared on the outside.
 I tell him that’s fine with me.
 I talk to him in Portuguese and he doesn’t ask me to repeat anything.
 My order costs 12 euros and he accepts my credit card and returns it without questions.
 I almost start to feel at home.
 People understand my Portuguese.
 It’s exhilarating.
 When my number is called, I get my plate and walk around looking for a place to sit.

 Miraculously, someone leaves a spot just as I walk by.
 Several Brazilian couples are sitting across and next to the vacated chair.
 They are friendly and greet me as soon as I put my plate on the table.
 One of the men tells me that he and his wife left their five kids in Brazil and came to Lisbon to have a good time.
 They do it every year.
 They ask me where I am from in Brazil.